-Table B.2 presents a decadal analysis of temperature patterns for the decades of the 1970s to the 2010s (to 2016).
+Table B.2 presents a decadal analysis of temperature patterns for the decades of the 1970s to the 2010s (to 2017).
 In general, temperatures in the Oak Ridge area rose until the 1990s but with a much slower rise since the 1990s.
 Based on these average decadal temperatures, temperatures have risen 1.4°C between the decades of the 1970s and the 2000s from 13.8°C to 15.2°C (56.8°F to 59.3°F).
 More detailed analysis reveals that these temperature increases have been neither linear nor equal throughout the months or seasons.

 For the 1970s to the 2000s, January and February average temperatures have seen increases of 2.1°C and 1.9°C, respectively.
 This significant increase is probably dominated by the effects of the AMO, though this climate response may include both natural and anthropogenic effects.
-The Arctic has seen the largest increase in temperatures of anywhere in the Northern Hemisphere over the last 30 years, though this also could be associated with a variety of effects.
+The Arctic has seen the largest increase in temperatures of anywhere in the Northern Hemisphere over the last 30 years, although the increase could also be associated with a variety of causes.

 During the months of January and February, much of the air entering eastern Tennessee comes from the Arctic.
 As a result, Oak Ridge temperatures have warmed more dramatically during those months from the 1970s and 1980s to the 2000s.
-However, this trend has noticeably stalled during the 2010s,-with winter temperature averages remaining roughly steady.
-Spring temperatures (March-May) have risen by about 1.9°C for the 2010s vs. the 1980s.
-Summer and fall temperatures have exhibited lesser temperature rises of 0.9°C and 0.7°C, respectively, since the 1980s.
-Fall temperatures have fallen slightly between the 2000s and 2010s, dropping about 0.3°C. Most of the overall warming that has occurred has been driven by increases in minimum daily temperatures, a change likely resulting from the redistribution of heat in the boundary layer resulting from the increased presence of greenhouse gases and aerosols near the surface.
-More greenhouse gases and aerosols act to weaken the strength of nighttime surface temperature inversions.
-Overall, annual minimum temperatures seem to have increased more dramatically (2.0°C from the 1980s to the 2010s) than maximum temperatures (0.8°C from the 1980s to the 2010s).
+However, this trend has noticeably stalled during the 2010s, with winter temperature averages remaining roughly steady or even slightly declining.
+From the 1980s to the 2010s, spring (March-May) temperatures rose by about 2°C. Summer and fall temperatures underwent lesser temperature rises, about 0.6°C, since the 1980s.
+Overall, temperatures remained approximately steady during the 2000s and 2010s.
+The only significant increases occurred in April and December.
+Most of the overall warming that has occurred over the last several decades has been driven by increases in minimum daily temperatures, a change likely resulting from the redistribution of heat in the boundary layer resulting from the increased presence of greenhouse gases and aerosols near the surface.
+An increase in greenhouse gases and aerosols acts to weaken the strength of nighttime surface temperature inversions.
+Specifically, overall annual minimum temperatures seem to have increased more dramatically (2.0°C from the 1980s to the 2010s) than maximum temperatures (0.9°C from the 1980s to the 2010s).